espressif/esp-sr/docs/en/speech_command_recognition/README.rst

         1 TELL ME A JOKE
         2 MAKE A COFFEE

 - For Chinese, pinyin are used as units.
-Please modify a text file :project_file:`model/multinet_model/fst/commands_cn.txt` by the following format. :project_file:`tool/multinet_pinyin.py` help tp get Pinyin of Chinese.
+Please modify a text file :project_file:`model/multinet_model/fst/commands_cn.txt` by the following format. :project_file:`tool/multinet_pinyin.py` help to get Pinyin of Chinese.

     ::